 Hierarchies

-(Note: there are edge cases where a node can potentially have more than one parent, but such cases are the exceptions, and they need to handled on a case-by-case basis.
-Perhaps in a future post I’ll spend time discussing these cases in more detail, but for our purposes, and in light of the expected cardinality of dimensional modelling (i.e. many-to-one from fact table to dimension tables), we’re going to move forward with the expectation that any/all hierarchies should always respect this relationship, i.e. a child node only ever having a single parent node.)
+(Note: despite the ideal case a hierarchy only ever consisting of child nodes with a single parent node, there are real-world edge cases where a given node can potentially have more than one parent.
+Such cases are the exceptions, and they need to handled on a case-by-case basis.
+For our purposes, to manage scope of this overall series of posts, and in light of the expected cardinality of dimensional modeling (i.e. many-to-one from fact table to dimension tables), we’re going to move forward with the expectation that any/all hierarchies should always respect this relationship, i.e. a child node only ever having a single parent node.)

-As you can see, it’s still very much a graph with:
+As you can see, it’s still very much a graph (and indeed a DAG) with:

 seven nodes